menu

 Overview

 Louisiana is a very small city located in the state of Missouri.
 With a population of 3,230 people and just one neighborhood, Louisiana is the 194th largest community in Missouri.
-Much of the housing stock in Louisiana was built prior to World War II, making it one of the older and more historic cities in the country.
+Louisiana has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce